Financial-Times/origami/components/o-layout/README.md

 ╳ deprecated | 2 | 2.2.5 | [migrate to v2](MIGRATION.md#migrating-from-v1-to-v2) |
 ╳ deprecated | 1 | 1.3.4 | N/A |

+## Troubleshooting

+### Layout of components breaks inside o-layout

+Some other Origami components may appeear broken when used inside the `o-layout-typography` class.
+This is because the class styles children elements which leads to components appearing broken.
+Ideally, this class should only be used with copy.

+To fix this, remove the `o-layout-typography` class and your components should appear as normal.
+If typography styiling is needed, please re-arrange your code so that the class can solely target copy that needs the styling.

+You can read more about this class in the [typography section](#typography) of this readme.

 ## Contact